danoz73/RecyclerViewFastScroller/README.md

 ### Setup

-Apologies for the current state of affairs:
+*(Apologies for the current state of affairs.
+I'll hopefully make this into a library when I think it is complete enough for my liking)*

 Copy the `Application/src/main/java/com/example/recyclerviewfastscroller/ui/scroller` package and all its files into your source so you now have `scroller` as one of your packages